editorialelife/SynEM/README.md

 ## Setup

 MATLAB R2015b or higher is required.
 The Matlab-mex compiler has to be configured.
-This can be done done by typing “mex -setup” in command line or the Matlab command prompt.
+This can be done by typing “mex -setup” in command line or the Matlab command prompt.
 In case your system does not have a compiler installed please follow the instructions by Mathworks.
 This is required to compile some of the routine